derailed/motion-awesome/README.md

 FontAwesome (http://fortawesome.github.io/Font-Awesome) is a really cool way to bring in some low cost bang! to your web applications.
-Following on that lead, MotionAwesome brings similar awesomeness in the RubyMotion world...
+Following on that lead, MotionAwesome brings similar awesomeness to the IOS world...

 ## For the star-gizzards ;-)